Game-Tester/unity-example/README.md

-# unity-demo
+# unity-example
-Demo Unity game that shows the Game Tester implementation.
+Shows an example of how to integrate the Game Tester API into a Unity game.